COVID-19 is a potentially severe viral infection that affects your lungs and airways.

 The most common test uses:

-The swab is sent to a lab to look for the virus.
+The swab is sent to a lab to look for the virus or other evidence of an infection.

 A blood test can look for antibodies your immune system has made to defend against the virus.
 It takes your body a few weeks to make these antibodies, so this test is not useful when you first get sick.
 But it can help tell whether you were ever infected.